Independent Radio News: Content and bulletins

-IRN's editorial services are provided by Sky News Radio, who distribute national and international news and sport audio and copy to all UK commercial radio stations plus a number of international clients.
+IRN's editorial services are provided by Sky News Radio, who distribute national and international news and sport audio and copy to all UK commercial radio stations, plus a number of international clients.
 Dave Terris is the Executive Producer for Sky News Radio and Editor of IRN.
-He is supported by a team of over twenty journalists based at the Sky News' headquarters in Osterley.
+He is supported by a team of over twenty journalists, including Stevie Shillinglaw, based at the Sky News' headquarters in Osterley.
 There are four radio studios at Sky News Radio in Osterley and one in Westminster for political coverage.

 IRN transmits a live two-minute national and international news bulletin on the hour, 24 hours a day.
 Many stations take the national IRN bulletin during evenings and weekends when local newsrooms are unstaffed.
 Other stations such as Fix Radio, Boom Radio and Sunrise Radio, along with numerous community stations, use the hourly IRN bulletins as their sole source of news.
 The UK's largest commercial radio group, Global, does not broadcast IRN bulletins on its radio stations, instead using its own bespoke local and national bulletins.

 A two-minute recorded bulletin is offered during off-peak periods which is distributed to stations just before the top of the hour.
 This contains largely similar content to the live network bulletin.
 Bulletins are broadcast across the Bauer Radio network as well as on a number of other stations.